DeanHazineh/DFlat-tensorflow/readme.md

 `D-Flat` is a forward and inverse design framework for flat optics, specially geared to the design of dielectric metasurfaces for imaging and sensing.
 This package is reviewed in paper https://arxiv.org/abs/2207.14780.
 D-Flat provides users with:
 - A validated, auto-differentiable (AD) framework for optical field propagation built on TF Keras
 - Pre-trained, efficient neural models to describe the optical response of metasurface cells
-- AD field solver (RCWA) packaged as TF Keras layer automatically set to optimize pre-defined cell types
+- An AD field solver (RCWA) packaged as a TF-Keras layer that is automatically set to optimize pre-defined cell types
-- A community driven, maintained framework for rendering and end-to-end design By treating optical layers in the same fashion as standard, TF neural layers, deep learning pipelines can be built to simultaneously optimize optical hardware and ML computational back-ends.
+- A community driven, maintained framework for rendering and end-to-end design

+By treating optical layers in the same fashion as standard, TF neural layers, deep learning pipelines can be built to simultaneously optimize optical hardware and ML computational back-ends.

 ## Usage and Documentation: